 Your credit score is a major factor when lenders decide whether or not to give you a loan or extend other forms of credit.
 Generally, a person with a high score is seen as someone who is likely to pay back their debt on time and in full, whereas lenders may perceive those with lower scores as less reliable.
 Of course, this isn’t always the case - plenty of outside factors, like the amount of debt you carry and the types of credit you use, can cause your credit score to take a hit.

 Options for Those With Poor Credit

 Having good credit can make debt consolidation simpler, but you still have options if your score is less than perfect.
-There are generally three common ways to consolidate credit:
+There are three common ways to get out of debt and consolidate credit: